Economy of Romania: IT and other Industry

 Romania has been successful in developing its industrial sector in recent years.
 Industry and construction accounted for 32% of gross domestic product (GDP) in 2003, a comparatively large share even without taking into account related services.
 The sector employed 26.4% of the workforce.
-Romania excels in the production of automobiles, machine tools, and chemicals.
+Romania produces automobiles, machine tools, and chemicals.
 In 2013, some 410,997 automobiles were produced in Romania, up from 78,165 in 2000.
 As of 2018, the turnover generated by Romania's automobile industry was estimated at 28 billion Euros, with 230,000 Romanians employed in the sector.

-In 2004 Romania enjoyed one of the largest world market share in machine tools (5.3%).
+In 2004 Romania exhibited one of the largest world market share in machine tools (5.3%).
 Romanian-based companies such as Dacia, Petrom, Rompetrol, Bitdefender, Romstal and Mobexpert have expanded operations throughout the region.
 However, small- to medium-sized manufacturing firms form the bulk of Romania's industrial sector.

 Industrial output growth was 6.9% year-on-year in December 2009, making it the highest in the EU-27 zone which averaged −1.9%.

 Romania has the third-highest percentage of women working in information and communications technologies (ICT) in Europe.
 29% of their workforce is made up of women.